Convex combination

 The figure illustrates the convex combination $K(t):= (1-t)\cdot f + t \cdot g$ of $f$ and $g$ as graph in red color.

 In convex geometry and vector algebra, a convex combination is a linear combination of points (which can be vectors, scalars, or more generally points in an affine space) where all coefficients are non-negative and sum to 1.
-In other words, the operation is equivalent to a standard weighted average, but whose weights are expressed as a percent of the total weight, instead of as a fraction of the count of the weights as in a standard weighted average.
+In other words, the operation is equivalent to a weighted average, but whose weights are expressed as proportions, instead of freely chosen weights which require dividing by the sum of the weights to find the weighted average.